 (Note that the Dictator’s power is no greater and no less than that held by the present authorities.
 They, too, cannot be resisted.
 All limitation of government, if it is not weakness and disorder, is consigned to the prudence of human officials.
 The Dictator is prudent, too, and there is a lot less red tape in her office.)

 Here are some random facts about the present California which, I feel, are violations of order.
 The major cities are full of racist paramilitary gangs.
 Large sections of them are unsafe at night.
 Other sections are unsafe by day.
 Millions of people are in California illegally.
 California has no secure list of the people who are authorized to reside there, nor does it know the addresses and occupations of its residents, nor does it have their biometric identities.
 If an unlocked bicycle is left on the street, it will be stolen.
-Many Californians are idle and not independently wealthy.
+Many Californians are idle despite not being independently wealthy.
 Many schools approach the zoological.
 Graffiti is everywhere, as is garbage.
 Etc., etc. (You’ll note that by the global standards of 2009, California is actually quite orderly.)

 To the residents of the New California, after a few years of the Dictatorship, any of these phenomena would be as shocking as the sight of a live rhinoceros walking down the street.
 More to the point, they would be about as shocking as the exact same phenomena would to the residents of California in 1909.
 The Dictator’s theory is that all recent earthquakes in California are caused by these individuals spinning in their graves.
 Her regime should thus end this menace as well.